 No. 2 seed Seppi upset at Winston-Salem Open

-The tournament lost two of its top three seeds Monday when No. 1 Tomas Berdych and No. 3 John Isner, the two-time defending champion, withdrew with injuries.
+The tournament lost two of its top three seeds Monday when top-seeded Tomas Berdych and third-seeded John Isner, the two-time defending champion, withdrew with injuries.
+Those two met in last year’s final.

 In other second-round matches, fifth-seeded Benoit Paire of France beat American James Blake 7-6 (9), 2-6, 6-3; seventh-seeded Fernando Verdasco of Germany beat American Tim Symczek 3-6, 6-3, 6-3; ninth-seeded Jurgen Melzer of Austria beat qualifier Thiemo de Bakker 7-5, 6-7 (4), 4-2; and 13th-seeded Dmitry Tursunov of Russia defeated qualifier David Goffin of Germany 4-6, 7-5, 6-1.